 In autumn, foxes will feed on more plants, including berries, apples, acorns, tubers, and whatever else they can find.
-When it gets hot in the summer, you’ll find foxes eating small prey; mostly insects such as crickets, caterpillars, and beetles, though they’ll also eat small animals like rodents and frogs.
-Springtime means eating earthworms, bird eggs, and a bit of aquatic hunting for fish and crabs in the shallows.
+When it gets hot in the summer, you’ll find foxes eating small prey, including insects like crickets, caterpillars, and beetles, though they’ll also eat small animals, like rodents.
+Springtime means eating earthworms and bird eggs and doing a bit of aquatic hunting for fish and crabs in the shallows.

 How Foxes Hunt

-Though you’ll often see foxes during the day, especially in urban areas, they’re actually nocturnal creatures that prefer to do their hunting at night.
+Although you’ll often see foxes during the day, especially in urban areas, they’re creatures that prefer to do their hunting at night.
 These predators hunt by stalking their prey.
 Using their incredible sense of hearing, they can listen for animals that are burrowing underground or under the snow.
 Then, they can dig down to their prey or pounce on it when it breaches the surface.

 Large prey is hunted a bit differently.
 For bigger animals, including rabbits, foxes will usually quietly stalk the animal until they’re very close.
 When the rabbit turns to run, the fox will attack from behind.
-They’ve also been known to patiently wait near rabbit dens for their quarry to emerge when they can pounce and make the kill.
+They’ve also been known to patiently wait for long periods near rabbit dens for their quarry to emerge and they can pounce and make the kill.

 Urban and Rural Foxes

 Foxes eat differently depending on where they’re located.
 Urban foxes eat food sources that are attracted by humans, including many rodents like mice and rats.
 They’ll also feed on roadkill left behind by accidents.
-Pigeons will also make up a good portion of an urban fox’s diet, as well as food left out by residents and anything they can scavenge from a garden or trash can.
+Pigeons make up a good portion of an urban fox’s diet, along with food left out by residents and anything that they can scavenge from a garden or trash can.

 Foxes don’t discriminate much when it comes to their food sources.
 If it’s edible, a fox will eat it.
-As omnivores, just about everything is edible to a fox, so backyard pets, gardens, and even garbage bins are all at risk if there’s a fox nearby.
-Rabbits especially make a tasty treat for a fox as they have no natural defenses and provide quite a lot of food for a single kill.
-So, if you’re concerned about your backyard rabbits’ safety, then you might want to ensure that your enclosure is 100% fox-proof.
+They’re omnivores, so just about everything is edible to a fox, and backyard pets, gardens, and even garbage bins are all at risk if there’s a fox nearby.
+Rabbits especially make tasty treats for a fox as they have no natural defenses and provide quite a lot of food for a single kill.
+So, if you’re concerned about your backyard rabbits’ safety, you might want to ensure that your enclosure is 100% fox-proof.